 - basic musical instruments and sound production equipment available for women and girls to use

 - Suitable accommodation for our facilitators to stay in.

-Remote workshops are expensive and there are often long gaps between Sista Sounds visits to each community.
 Supporting “hubs” for women’s music out bush promotes more opportunities for artist and music development by encouraging individuals to keep on practicing and organisations like local Aboriginal Corporations, Remote Indigenous Media Organisations and Regional Councils to actively include women and girls in the regular music activities they provide, with advice and visits from SistaSounds and RAMP.